 DairyNZ has been advocating on behalf of dairy farmers in the Waikato Region on Plan Change 1, which will introduce new rules and requirements to improve water quality in the Waikato and Waipā catchments.

 Waikato Plan Change 1 (PC1) will set rules for agricultural land use to improve water quality in the Waikato and Waipā catchments.
 Waikato Regional Council (WRC) first notified PC1 in 2016, and following the Council Hearing, a decision was released in April 2020.
-The process is currently with the Environment Court with final decisions expected in 2024.
-The release of central government policies in 2020 has had an impact on some of the content of the Plan and caused delays.
+The process is currently in the final stages in the Environment Court, with farmers expected to start work to comply over 2026.
+The release of central government policies in 2020 (Farm plans, winter grazing and stock exclusion rules) has had an impact on some of the content of the Plan and caused delays.

-If unchanged, the proposed changes could have significant implications for farmer consenting and farm plan requirements, as well as minimum standards which need to be met on farm.
+If unchanged, the proposed plan change could have had significant implications for farmer consenting and farm plan requirements, as well as minimum standards which need to be met on farm.
 General information about PC1 is available on the WRC website.

 What DairyNZ is doing